lymmm412/educative/grokking_system_design_interview/System Design Problems- Designing TinyURL (easy).md

 **What kind of database should we use?** Since we anticipate storing billions of rows, and we don’t need to use relationships between objects – a NoSQL store like DynamoDB, Cassandra or Riak is a better choice.
 A NoSQL choice would also be easier to scale.
 Please see SQL vs NoSQL for more details.

+## 6. Basic System Design and Algorithm
+###  Encoding actual URL
+- compute a unique hash(MD5 or SHA256) of the given URL
+- encode the hash for display(Base36[a-z,0-9], Base62[A-Z, a-z, 0-9], Base64[A-Z, a-z, 0-9,+,/])
+- choose the length of the short key: use base64, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings.With 68.7B unique strings, let’s assume six letter keys would suffice for our system.

+MD5 hashing will produce a 128-bit hash value.
+After base64 encoding, we’ll get a string having more than 21 characters (since each base64 character encodes 6 bits of the hash value).
+Now we only have space for 6 (or 8) characters per short key; Now we only have space for 6 (or 8) characters per short key; how will we choose our key then? **We can take the first 6 (or 8) letters for the key.
+This could result in key duplication;  we can choose some other characters out of the encoding string or swap some characters.**

+**issues:**
+- If multiple users enter the same URL, they can get the same shortened URL, which is not acceptable.
+- What if parts of the URL are URL-encoded? e.g., http://www.educative.io/distributed.php?id=design, and http://www.educative.io/distributed.php%3Fid%3Ddesign are identical except for the URL encoding.

+**Workaround for the issues**
+-  We can append an increasing sequence number to each input URL to make it unique and then generate its hash.
+But can overflow and mpact the performance of the service.
+-  append the user id (which should be unique) to the input URL.
+However, if the user has not signed in, we would have to ask the user to choose a uniqueness key.
+Even after this, if we have a conflict, we have to keep generating a key until we get a unique one

+### Generating keys offline
+We can have a standalone Key Generation Service (KGS) that generates random six-letter strings beforehand and stores them in a database (let’s call it key-DB).
+**Not only are we not encoding the URL, but we won’t have to worry about duplications or collisions.**

+## 7. Data Partitioning and Replication
+- **Range Based Partitioning:** We can store URLs in separate partitions based on the hash key’s first letter. **The main problem with this approach is that it can lead to unbalanced DB servers.**
+- **Hash-Based Partitioning:**  In this scheme, we take a hash of the object we are storing.
+We then calculate which partition to use based upon the hash.
+In our case, we can take the hash of the ‘key’ or the short link to determine the partition in which we store the data object.
+Our hashing function will randomly distribute URLs into different partitions. **This approach can still lead to overloaded partitions, which can be solved using Consistent Hashing.**

+## 8.Cache
+We can cache URLs that are frequently accessed.

+- **How much cache memory should we have?** We can start with 20% of daily traffic and, based on clients’ usage patterns, we can adjust how many cache servers we need.
+- **Which cache eviction policy would best fit our needs?** Least Recently Used can be a reasonable policy for our system. **To further increase the efficiency, we can replicate our caching servers to distribute the load between them.**
+- **How can each cache replica be updated?**

+## 9.Load Balancer (LB)
+We can add a Load balancing layer at three places in our system:
+- Between Clients and Application servers
+- Between Application Servers and database servers
+- Between Application Servers and Cache servers

+**Algorithm: Round Robin** 1. simple to implement.
+2. does not introduce any overhead 3.if a server is dead, LB will take it out of the rotation and stop sending any traffic to it.
+Problem: do not consider the server load, if a server is overloaded or slow, the LB will not stop sending new requests to that server -> **periodically queries the backend server about its load and adjusts traffic based on that.**

+**10. Purging or DB cleanup the expired links**
+If we chose to continuously search for expired links to remove them, it would put a lot of pressure on our database.

+**Lazy cleanup:**
+- Whenever a user tries to access an expired link, we can delete the link and return an error to the user.
+- A separate Cleanup service can run periodically to remove expired links from our storage and cache.
+This service should be very lightweight and scheduled to run only when the user traffic is expected to be low.
+- We can have a default expiration time for each link (e.g., two years).
+- After removing an expired link, we can put the key back in the key-DB to be reused.
+- Should we remove links that haven’t been visited in some length of time, say six months?
+This could be tricky.
+Since storage is getting cheap, we can decide to keep links forever.

+## 11. Telemetry
+Some statistics worth tracking: country of the visitor, date and time of access, web page that referred the click, browser, or platform from where the page was accessed.

+## 12. Security and Permissions
+We can store the permission level (public/private) with each URL in the database.
+We can also create a separate table to store UserIDs that have permission to see a specific URL.
+If a user does not have permission and tries to access a URL, we can send an error (HTTP 401) back